<< GUIDELINES FOR LIMITED USE OF CONFRONTATION: >>

 how the flights would adversely effect them.
 The result was an overwhelming

 20 to 2 vote for the resolution.
-This was a clear Show Of Strength that had
+This was a clear Show Of Strength

 wide coverage in the press.
-Even though the group was fully aware of the fact
+Even though the group was fully aware of

-that this vote would have little impact on actually getting an EIS (no EIS was
+that this vote would have little impact on actually getting an EIS

-ever done), it was a strong demonstration of county wide support for the
+ever done), it was a strong demonstration of county wide support for

 group's concerns.
-In addition, it did not seriously damage the potential for
+In addition, it did not seriously damage the potential

-a future working relationship with the military while it did make them much
+a future working relationship with the military while it did make them

 more aware that the group's concerns must be addressed.